Expensent

 Important: Expensent does not replace Expensify

-TaskWorkflow A (manual)Workflow B (Expensent)
+TaskWorkflow A (manual)Workflow B (client-owned Expensent)

-Getting recurring invoices inChased every monthAuto-forward rule, once
+Getting recurring invoices inChased every monthReviewed rule from sender + subject pattern

-Routing to the right WorkspaceClient memoryPer-inbox destination
+Routing to the right WorkspaceClient memoryClient-approved destination

-7. Month-end close workflow for bookkeepers
+7. Month-end client intake workflow

 Days 4–5: Expensify review, coding, and exceptions